juev/awesome-stars/README.md

 - [dicebear/dicebear](https://github.com/dicebear/dicebear) – DiceBear is an avatar library for designers and developers. 🌍
 - [element-hq/element-web](https://github.com/element-hq/element-web) – A glossy Matrix collaboration client for the web.
 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
+- [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) – The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) – Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 - [golangci/golangci-lint-action](https://github.com/golangci/golangci-lint-action) – Official GitHub action for golangci-lint from its authors
 - [haskell/actions](https://github.com/haskell/actions) – Github actions for Haskell CI